Are MOB's Preventable?

 Man Overboard Maritime Early Detection Systems (MEDSTM):

-On-Water Visibility Study: Determining the most visible colour that can be worn by floating subjects:
+On-Water Visibility Study: Determining the most visible color that can be worn by floating subjects: